Track and Field pathway

 Level 2

-- Act as a team member or judge in the respective discipline and as a clerk of course.
+- Act as a judge in the respective discipline and as a clerk of course

 - Act as a clerk of course to prepare event sites and associated tasks thereafter.

-- Act as Referee/Chief for meetings at club/league/county level e.g., chief timekeeper, chief photo-finish, field referee, chief starter, chief starters assistant or track referee
+- Act as Referee/Chief for meetings at club/league/county level e.g. chief timekeeper, chief photofinish, field/track referee, chief starter, chief starter’s assistant

-- Able to write reports for officials seeking to upgrade to level 2, after having served 2 years as a level 2 official.
+- Able to complete feedback sheets for officials seeking to upgrade to level 2, after having served 2 years as a level 2 official.

 - Not able to act as a referee (all disciplines) at regional level.